Wheels for the World

 Cause 4 Life, Global Missions and Internships

 Cause 4 Life equips students for leadership in disability ministry.
-Through hands-on internships, students learn how to impact their churches and communities for Christ, advocating for justice and equality for all people affected by disability.
+Through hands-on internships, students learn how to impact their churches and communities for Christ, advocating for justice and equality for all people impacted by disability.

 Church Engagement partners with churches to help create a disability-welcoming environment, providing resources and disability ministry training.